Professional Climbing Instructors’ Association: Top Rope Climbing Instructor Course (outdoor)

 Lodging Options: Harrisonburg has the full range of hotel/motel options (Exit 247 off I-81), from Motel 6 to Hampton Inn.
 There is also a KOA with showers 30 mins. from the climbing area (540-896-8929), and Hone Quarry Campground in the GWNF (fire-pits, picnic tables, and restrooms; no showers; about $6 per site; 1 mile from the climbing area).

-To register: Go to www.wildguyde.com and print off the Medical Form/Participant Agreement, and the Skills and Experience Checklist, and mail with the fee to: WGA, 1047 Stuart St., Harrisonburg, VA, 22802.
+To register: Go to https://apps.ideal-logic.com/pcia?key=3D9L-YFFKH_K9KH-5PTF_ac70aeea and sign up.
+Then go to the Confirmation page and print off the Medical Form/Participant Agreement, and the Skills and Experience Checklist, and mail with the fee to: WGA, 1047 Stuart St., Harrisonburg, VA, 22802.
 75% refund up to 7 days prior; no refund thereafter.
 Use the topics below as a personal preparation checklist.
-You will receive confirmation of registration and a teaching assignment or two prior to the course.
+You will receive a teaching assignment or two prior to the course.

 PCIA Top Rope Climbing Instructor Program Information (see also www.pcia.us)